Millennials are job switchers. Gallup polls have found that 21% of millennials report changing jobs within the past year.

 If you reduce your fees by 0.5%, you could have a $120,000 return on those two hours.2 Your future self will thank you.

-Article written by, guest contributor, Eryn Schultz, the co-founder of pHERsonal Finance Day (PFD).
+Article written by, guest contributor, Eryn Schultz, the founder of Her Personal Finance.
 Starting with a desire to help her co-workers get their 401(k) match, Eryn began creating financial content using her education from Harvard Business School.
-She is an advocate of women taking a personal finance day and would love it if you would join the PFD community.
+She is the creator of a 10-week money bootcamp, and would love for you to join her money community.

 1A 2.21% investment fee is based on a real retirement plan for a smaller employer.
 Larger employers may have considerably lower fees.